emaya15/emaya15/README.md

 ## 🔥 What I Do

-✅ **Python Development**
-Build clean, efficient, and scalable applications using Python.
+✅ **Python & Backend Development** — Build scalable applications and REST APIs.

-✅ **Backend Development**
-Develop reliable backend systems and REST APIs for web applications.

-✅ **Web Development**
-Create responsive and user-friendly applications using HTML, CSS, JavaScript, and Python.
+✅ **Web Development** — Create responsive web applications using Python, HTML, CSS, and JavaScript.

-✅ **Database Management**
-Work with MySQL databases, SQL queries, and database-driven applications.
+✅ **Database Development** — Work with MySQL and SQL for database-driven applications.

-✅ **API Development**
-Build and integrate REST APIs to connect applications and services.
+✅ **Software Development** — Write clean code, debug applications, and solve real-world problems.

-✅ **Version Control**
-Use Git and GitHub for source code management, collaboration, and project development.
+✅ **Version Control** — Use Git and GitHub for development and collaboration.

-✅ **Problem Solving**
-Write clean, maintainable code and solve real-world programming challenges.

-✅ **Continuous Learning**
-Explore new Python frameworks, backend technologies, APIs, and software development practices.

 ---